PX4/PX4-Devguide/en/concept/architecture.md

 <!-- This diagram can be updated from
 [here](https://drive.google.com/file/d/0B1TDW9ajamYkaGx3R0xGb1NaeU0/view?usp=sharing)
 and opened with draw.io Diagrams.
-You might need to request access if you don't have a px4.io Google account -->
+You might need to request access if you don't have a px4.io Google account.
+Caution: it can happen that after exporting some of the arrows are wrong.
+In that case zoom into the graph until the arrows are correct, and then export again. -->

 The source code is split into self-contained modules/programs (shown in `monospace` in the